thiagodp/concordialang/doc/langspec/asl-en.md

 UI Element: Username
   - type is textbox
   - id is "username"
+  - data type is string
   - minimal length is 2,
     otherwise I must see the message ${msg_min_len}
   - maximum length is 30
+  - value is queried by 'SELECT username FROM users',
-  - value comes from "Users" at column "username", otherwise I must see ${invalid_username_password}
+    otherwise I must see ${invalid_username_password}

 UI Element: Password